mcharchat/laravel-vue-mongodb-task-manager/README.md

 - **Project Organization**: Group tasks into projects for better organization and management.
 - **Collaboration**: Collaborate with team members by assigning tasks and adding comments.
 - **User Authentication**: Secure user authentication and authorization to protect your data.
-- **Real-time Updates**: Experience real-time updates using web sockets to ensure everyone stays up to date with the latest changes.
+- **Real-time Updates**: Experience real-time updates using web sockets (Pusher) to ensure everyone stays up to date with the latest changes.
-- **Filtering and Sorting**: Quickly find tasks using advanced filtering and sorting options.
+- **Searching and Sorting**: Quickly find tasks using advanced searching and sorting options.
-- **Reminders**: Set reminders for important tasks to stay on top of your schedule.
+- **Reminders**: Set reminders for important tasks to stay on top of your schedule, and reive e-mails.
 - **Responsive Design**: Access and manage your tasks from any device, whether it's a desktop computer, tablet, or smartphone.

 ## Installation